Karthik-Valmiki/new_repo/README.md

 ### 5.2 Multi-Dimensional Trigger System

 GigShield monitors four independent disruption categories simultaneously, each with its own threshold and duration requirements.
-If multiple triggers activate simultaneously, payout is computed using the highest-paying trigger for that interval, without stacking.
+If multiple triggers activate simultaneously for the same rider during the same interval, only the trigger producing the highest payout for that interval is applied.
+Payouts are never stacked across concurrent triggers.

 | Trigger Type | Signal Source | What It Covers |
 |---|---|---|